-Our professional staff is ready to answer ANY and all questions you may have about dogs, dog training, dog management, dog breeding, careers in dogs, etc. However, before you call one of our trainers to book a private consultation, refer to our frequently asked questions to see if you can find the answers you need.
-What you want to know may already be there!
+Our professional staff is ready to answer any and all questions you may have about dogs, dog training, dog management, dog breeding, careers in dogs, etc.

 Dogs learn by repetition.
-In order to be successful you have to practice with your dog 5 days a week – 15 to 20 minutes each session.
-It is practice at home that will bring success.
-Class time is to teach YOU what and how to teach your dog at home, as well as provide lots of distraction so your dog learns to listen/obey you no matter what is happening around him/her.
+In order to be successful, you have to practice with your dog 5 days a week – 15 to 20 minutes each session.
+The classes will teach you what and how to train your dog at home, as well as provide many distractions so your dog learns to obey you no matter what is happening around him/her.

 Many dogs react unfavorably to alcohol and some medications.
 Therefore, no one is permitted to train in class if there is evidence of using alcohol.
 Smoking is prohibited when on the training floor during sessions.
 However, there will be a short break during each class to air and water your dog.
 You can smoke in the smoking lounge or outside during this time.